SteelCompendium/compendium/docs/Classes Single Page/Fury.md

 ### Driving Pounce

-*Your enemies try in vain to fall back from your pouncing attack.*
+*Your enemies try in vain to fall back from your pouncing attack.* **Keywords:** Melee, Strike, Weapon

 **Power Roll + Agility:**